STLRacing.com – 410 Wing Sprint Car Rankings – 2022 by Don Martin - STLRacing.com

 Logan Schuchart – sits 5th in the Point Standings WoO

-Justin Peck – Ohio Speedweek Champion has 4 wins on the season
+Justin Peck – Ohio Speedweek Champion has 4 wins on the season- 2 top 5’s last weekend in PA.

-Tyler Courtney – All-Star Point leader should move up driving the 57 Silva Machine at Skagit for 50K
+James McFadden – still looking for first win finished second at Huset’s 100K to win race.

+Spencer Bayston- Picked up World of Outlaw win last weekend at Huset’s.

 Danny Dietrich- 8 wins on the season and proved to be a force at Ohio Speedweek.